grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         After a few days of tranquility in your village, while you are resting in your house, you hear a huge explosion in the distance.
 Then a second.
 Looking out the window, you see the residents panicking, not knowing what's going on.
         You wear your best armor and decide to go see what is happening.
+        <br /><br />
          When you get there, you come face to face with two strange people.
 A man and a woman.
 One claims to be the supreme mage named Liv Jones, the other claims to be a scientist and his name is John Yumi.
 You’re still pissed off by the fear the noise has caused and ask them to explain it.
+        <br /><br />
         It appears that the explosion was a side effect of a half-magic half-scientific technology intended to find the village, in order to settle there.
 Obviously each blames the other for the explosions.
 But, they seem honest and you become to like them.
+        <br /><br />
         After a general vote of the villagers, you decide to trust them and help them settle.
     </blockquote>

     <h3>Objectives</h3>